How to Use Clay for Body Detox and Great Skin

 1. Taking clay orally to detox your body

-Bentointe clay is a powerful detox agent.
+Bentonite clay is a powerful detox agent.
 It is naturally absorbent and gentle on the body’s systems.
 It contains a certain mineral called montmorillonite, which is believed to be the primary component responsible for its health properties.
 It also contains magnesium and many other trace minerals that attract all sorts of toxins, including bacteria, heavy metals and pesticides.
-It enriches and balances the blood, absorb radiation and neutralizes poisons in the intestinal tract.
+It enriches and balances the blood, absorbs radiation and neutralizes poisons in the intestinal tract.

 How to use bentonite – bentonite clay comes in a powder form.
 Mix 1 tsp of the clay powder into eight ounce glass of water and drink the mixture on an empty stomach and at least one hour before eating or taking other supplements or herbs.
 This is because you don’t want the clay to interfere with the absorption of beneficial nutrients in your food.
 A daily regime can be as long as three weeks; then take a break of at least a week.
 While bentonite considers to be safe for the body, you will need to consult with your doctor if you are taking any prescription medications or having high blood pressure or if you diagnosed with iron intolerance.